Ninja-Squad/ninja-squad.github.com/_posts/2019-05-20-what-is-new-angular-8.0.md

 But the cool news is that the Angular team already wrote schematics to make our life easier.

-Simply run `ng update @angular/core` and the update schematics will run and update your code.
+Simply run `ng update @angular/core` and the update schematics will update your code.
 What do these schematics do?
 Let's find out!

 ### Queries timing